blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

       user during startup.
 It is recommended to set this option to an unprivileged user.

+   .. attr:: hostname
+      :default: hostname of the server

+      When running finger gateways in a multi-zone configuration, the gateway needs to know its hostname under which it is reachable by zuul-web.
+Otherwise live console log streaming doesn't work.
+In most cases This is automatically detected correctly.
+But when running in environments where it cannot determine its hostname correctly this can be overridden here.

    .. attr:: zone

       The zone where the finger gateway is located.
 This is only needed for live log streaming if the zuul deployment is spread over multiple zones without the ability to directly connect to all executors from zuul-web.
 See :attr:`executor.zone` for further information.

+      In a mixed system (with zoned and unzoned executors) there may also be zoned and unzoned finger gateway services.
+Omit the zone parameter for any unzoned finger gateway servers.

 Operation
 ~~~~~~~~~